pifou25/documentation/zwave/de_DE/smart_Home_by_Everspring.AN179-0_-_In_Wall_On-Off.md

  \

--   Marque : SmartHome by Everspring
+-   Marke : SmartHome By Everspring

 -   Nom : In Wall On Off

 -   Hersteller-ID : 96

--   Type Produit : 4
+-   Produkttyp : 4

 -   Produit ID : 8